mustafavzg/angular-app/README.md

 ## Purpose

 HIVE is a project management tool with focus on agile practices.
-Hive enables the scrum approach and provides an array of tools that aid in making timely decisions for your project.
+Hive enables the scrum approach and provides an array of tools that provide both micro level and macro level control over your tasks and projects.

 ### Features
 * Scrum
   * Setup your team according to scrum roles : Product Owner, Stake Holders, Scrum Master and Team Members
 * Burndown charts
+  * Burndown charts give you a hgh level timeseries view of the status of your tasks and project completion status
 * Kanban board
+  * Track the flow of your tasks in various status buckets
 * Visualizations (Pie charts, etc)
+  * Visualizations with drill downs to slice and dice and analyize your project
 * Supports item hierarchies
+  * Hierarchical tasks and projects
 * Sprint planning based on resource and time constraints
+  * Plan your sprints based on your team size and task estimates
 * Item timelines via [gantt charts](http://github.com/mustafavzg/angular-gantt)
+  * Gantt charts to visualize your project timeline
 * Task timers
-* Completely revamped look (based on Bootstrap v3.1.1)
+  * Task timers to accurately keep track of time spent on each task

 ### Dependencies
 * [jqPlot](http://www.jqplot.com/) for visualizations